-The State Controller's Office (SCO) has determined that the Organization meets the criteria of a JPA classification of special district, as defined by Government Code section 12463, subdivision
+Although the Organization is a JPA the State Controller's Office (SCO) has determined that the Organization meets the criteria of a special district for financial reporting purposes under Government Code section 12463, subdivision (d)(2).

 Government Code section 53891 requires the Organization to furnish to the SCO a report of all the financial transactions of the Organization during the preceding fiscal year.
 The report shall contain underlying data from audited financial statements prepared in accordance with generally accepted accounting principles, if this data is available.
 The report shall be furnished within seven months after the close of each fiscal year or within the time prescribed by the SCO, whichever is later, and shall be in the form and manner required by the SCO.
-The Organization shall submit to the SCO information on annual compensation, as described in subdivision (1) of Section 53892, for the previous calendar year no later than April 30th.
+The Organization shall submit to the SCO information on annual compensation, as described in subdivision (I) of Section 53892, for the previous calendar year no later than April 30th.